 KP’s Pick: Arizona

 Detroit Lions at Green Bay Packers (-6.5)

-Snow showers and cold temperatures are in the forecast, but the Packers are used to that.
-If it’s just showers, the game may not be affected too much on the field.
+Snow showers and cold temperatures are in the forecast, but that’s all too familiar in Green Bay.
+If just showers, there may not be much of an impact on the field.
 Detroit continues to lose heartbreaking games, but its top-rated pass offense will continue to put points on the board.
-While a shootout is expected between Aaron Rodgers and Matthew Stafford, the key will be in the trenches, where Green Bay has allowed 39 sacks (2nd most in the league).
+Expect a shootout between Aaron Rodgers and Matthew Stafford, with the key in the trenches, where Green Bay has allowed 39 sacks (2nd most in the league).
 If there’s enough snow on the ground, the ball could get slippery and mistakes could be made.
 Add into that the fact that the Lions score a lot of points and push teams to the brink.
 That’s why I’m banking on this to be more of a three-to-four point win, as opposed to a touchdown or more.
 Take Detroit and the points.

 KP’s Pick: Detroit